In August, a small band of midwives gathered beneath Montgomery, Ala.’s towering Mothers of Gynecology monument and a sky that threatened rain.

 But the regulations proposed by the state’s physician-led board of health are so stringent they would likely keep all three birth centers from opening, say their owners.

-For many of the midwives and birth advocates gathered at the monument that day, it feels like a repeat of history: Birth workers and Black obstetrical providers being systematically pushed out of an industry by a state-sanctioned, majority white medical establishment.
+For many of the midwives and birth advocates gathered at the monument that day, it feels like a repeat of history: Birth workers and Black obstetrical providers being systematically pushed out of a growing industry by a state-sanctioned, majority white medical establishment.

 “Too often has Alabama found itself on the wrong side of history as it pertains to civil and women’s rights,” said Dr. Heather Skanes, an OBGYN and Alabama native who is Black and is building a birth center in Birmingham.
 “What (the health department is) proposing today puts us again on the wrong side.